Post: How to Use HR Analytics for M&A Due Diligence: Mitigate Risk Before the Deal Closes

 • I-9 and work authorization status for applicable roles

-Submit this as a formal data request with a named deadline.
+For a detailed walkthrough of I-9 compliance review specifically, see how to audit inherited I-9 records without creating new violations.
+Submit the full request as a formal document with a named deadline.
 Track what is delivered, what is delayed, and what is refused — all three categories carry analytical signal.

 Step 2 — Audit the Data for Accuracy Before Drawing Any Conclusions